 You create a project that uses an Analytics index that includes the data of all four custodians.
 The project uses documents that were previously coded to expedite the training of the system.
 Relativity categorizes the document universe for prevalence, and Reviewers begin reviewing more documents to assist the system in deciding relevance.

 In an Active Learning project, reviewers are continuously provided documents of a certain rank.
-At the end of this project, you learn that less than 15% of the total documents in the universe needed review to produce accurate results in a limited time frame.
+At the end of this project, you learn that less than 15% of the total documents in the document universe needed review to produce accurate results in a limited time frame.
 The financial services company you’re assisting can now easily comply with the federal government and give them what they need.